 Only feed the birds with natural food and in such small quantities that they can eat it all in one go

-Annick Noirfalisse is a Belgian mum of three, who has worked for more than ten years as a journalist in Switzerland, London and Amsterdam, covering economics, finance, societal, environmental and health issues.
-She’s also a French language teacher who loves Japanese food, doing sports and walks in nature in her spare time.
+Annick Noirfalisse is a Belgian mum of three, who has worked for more than ten years as a journalist in Switzerland, London, and Amsterdam, covering economics, finance, societal, environmental, and health issues.
+She's also a French language teacher and translator, who loves Japanese food, doing sports, and nature walks in her spare time.